maplibre/maplibre-native/docs/mdbook/src/android/annotation-guide.md

 {{#include ../../../../platform/android/MapLibreAndroidTestApp/src/main/java/org/maplibre/android/testapp/activity/annotation/JsonApiActivity.kt:addMarkers}}
 ```

 7. Here is the final result.
-For the full contents of `JsonApiActivity`, please visit source code of [Test APP]
+For the full contents of `JsonApiActivity`, please visit source code of our [Test App].

 <div style="align: center">
   <img src="https://github.com/maplibre/maplibre-native/assets/19887090/00446249-9b19-4a48-8a46-00d4c5a2f981" alt="Screenshot with the map in demotile style">